arunavdey/arunavdey/README.md

 # 👋

-I indulge in artificial intelligence, deep learning and software engineering.
+I indulge in artificial intelligence, deep learning and web development.

 A vim motions and arch linux glazer.